DeepRegNet/DeepReg/docs/doc_data_loader.md

 For validation or testing, the random seed is fixed to ensure consistency.

 In case of multiple labels, the sampling method is the same as [paired data](#sampling).
-In particular, the sampled label will be always the same for the two chosen images.
+In particular, only the corresponding label pairs will be sampled between the two sampled images.

-#### Inter-group

-To form pairs, we sample the group and image sequentially,

-1. Sample a group, denoted by A, as the group of moving image.
-2. Sample another different group, denoted by B, as the group of fixed image.
-3. Sample an image from the group A as moving image.
-4. Sample an image from the group B as fixed image.

-Assuming there are G groups, each epoch generates G pairs where all groups will be first shuffled and iterated as the group of moving image.

 #### Intra-group

-To form pairs, we sample the group and image sequentially,
+To form image pairs, the group and image are sampled sequentially at two stages,

-1. Sample a group as the group of moving image.
+1. Sample a group from which the moving and fixed images will be sampled.
 2. Sample two different images from the group as moving and fixed images.<br> When sampling images from the same group, there are multiple options, denoted by `intra_group_option`: